vault-courier/vault-courier-examples/configure-pg-connection-example/README.md

 ```

-Finally, build and run the VaultCourier client CLI using:
+Finally, build and run the example.
+In the terminal you can use:

 ```sh
 % swift build